Bret Boone

-Bret Robert Boone (born April 6, 1969) is a former Major League Baseball second baseman.
-During his career Boone was a three-time All-Star, four-time Gold Glove winner, and two-time Silver Slugger Award winner.
-He is a third generation professional athlete.
+Bret Robert Boone (born April 6, 1969) is an American former professional baseball second baseman who played in Major League Baseball (MLB) for the Seattle Mariners, Cincinnati Reds, Atlanta Braves, San Diego Padres, Seattle Mariners and Minnesota Twins.
+During his career, Boone was a three-time All-Star, four-time Gold Glove winner, and two-time Silver Slugger Award winner.
+He is a third-generation professional athlete.
 His brother is Aaron Boone, manager of the New York Yankees.

 Personal life

-Boone was born in El Cajon, California to Susan G. Roel and former major league player and manager Bob Boone.
+Boone was born in El Cajon, California, to Susan G. Roel and former major league player and manager Bob Boone.
 He is also the grandson of former major leaguer Ray Boone and brother of former major leaguer and current New York Yankees manager Aaron Boone, as well as a descendant of pioneer Daniel Boone.
 As a child, Boone hung out in the Phillies clubhouse with Pete Rose Jr., his brother Aaron, Ryan Luzinski, and Mark McGraw.

 He is a graduate of El Dorado High School in Placentia, California.
 Boone attended the University of Southern California and played for the team, but left after his junior year of college when he was drafted by the Seattle Mariners in the fifth round.
 In 2016 Boone released an autobiography, Home Game: Big-League Stories from My Life in Baseball's First Family.

 Professional career

 In 1992, Boone became the first-ever third-generation big-leaguer in baseball history.
-As a member of an All-Star family, he is the son of Bob, a catcher for the Philadelphia Phillies, California Angels and Kansas City Royals (1972–1990) and later a manager with the Royals and Cincinnati Reds; his brother Aaron was a third baseman who has played with the Reds, New York Yankees, Cleveland Indians, Florida Marlins, and Houston Astros and is now the manager of the New York Yankees.
-His grandfather Ray was an infielder for the Indians, Detroit Tigers, Chicago White Sox, Kansas City Athletics, Milwaukee Braves and Boston Red Sox (1948–1960).
+As a member of an All-Star family, he is the son of Bob Boone, a catcher for the Philadelphia Phillies, California Angels, and Kansas City Royals (1972–1990) and later a manager with the Royals and Cincinnati Reds; his brother Aaron was a third baseman who has played with the Reds, New York Yankees, Cleveland Indians, Florida Marlins, and Houston Astros, and is now the manager of the Yankees.
+His grandfather Ray Boone was an infielder for the Indians, Detroit Tigers, Chicago White Sox, Kansas City Athletics, Milwaukee Braves, and Boston Red Sox (1948–1960).